mhvk/baseband/docs/baseband/tutorials/getting_started.rst

 keywords - ``ntrack``, and ``decade`` - may need to be set manually.
 For these and VDIF, ``sample_rate`` may also need to be passed if it can't be read or inferred from the file.
-Notes on such features and quirks of individual formats can be found in the docstrings of their ``open`` functions, and within the :ref:`Specific file format <specific_file_formats_toc>` documentation.
+Notes on such features and quirks of individual formats can be found in the API entries of their ``open`` functions, and within the :ref:`Specific file format <specific_file_formats_toc>` documentation.